 Practice Active Listening

 Making a conscious effort to practice active listening can significantly improve communication.
-Couples can take turns speaking and ensure that they fully engage with each other’s words.
+Couples can take turns speaking and ensure that they fully engage with each other's words.
+A simple exercise: one partner speaks for 3 minutes while the other listens without responding, then the listener summarizes what they heard.

 Use “I” Statements